Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Coronal Line AGNs

-In addition to the six objects initially as potential TDE-ECLE candidates, the \sleipnir\ classification analysis identified a further 201 objects as being AGN displaying real CrL emission features.
-This assessment is based on both initial BPT diagnostics, visual inspection of their optical spectra and MIR light curves, and with a comparison of their MIR colours to the previously described \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} colour cut.
+In addition to the six objects initially flagged as potential TDE-ECLE candidates, the \sleipnir\ classification analysis identified a further 201 objects as being AGNs displaying real CrL emission features.
+This assessment is based on initial BPT diagnostics, visual inspection of their optical spectra and MIR light curves, and with a comparison of their MIR colours to the previously described \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} colour cut.
 Whilst not the primary focus of this work, given their role as significant contaminants in TDE searches, identifying information for each of these objects is provided in Table~\ref{tab:Appendix_CrL_AGN_Info}, and we draw attention to several of the most unusual galaxies within this sample.

-DESI~39627758191511075 (see Fig.~\ref{fig:X1}) displays broader than usual CrL \fspectralline{Fe}{vii}{6088} emission, accompanied by strong and broad H$\alpha$ emission typical of broad-line AGN and evidence for an underlying blue AGN continuum.
+DESI~39627758191511075 (see Fig.~\ref{fig:X1}) displays broader than usual CrL \fspectralline{Fe}{vii}{6088} emission, accompanied by strong and broad H$\alpha$ emission typical of broad-line AGNs and evidence for an underlying blue AGN continuum.
 In the MIR, DESI~39627758191511075, whilst not having the typical AGN \WOneminusWTwo\ colour above the \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} cut for selecting AGNs, does display erratic evolution with repeated episodes of brightening and fading at the level of several tenths of a magnitude.
 Additionally, DESI~39627758191511075 is associated with the unclassified TNS AT~2025ils \citep{hall_2025_DESIRTTransientDiscovery}.

-DESI~39627671155511332 (see Fig.~\ref{fig:X2}) also displays broader than usual CrL emission features and a multi-peaked MIR light-curve with overall changes in observed brightness $\sim$~0.7~mag larger than the typical expected variability of AGNs, though with a \WOneminusWTwo\ colour more typical of AGNs.
+DESI~39627671155511332 (see Fig.~\ref{fig:X2}) also displays broader than usual CrL emission features and a multipeaked MIR light curve with overall changes in observed brightness $\sim$~0.7~mag, larger than the typical expected variability of AGNs, though with a \WOneminusWTwo\ colour more typical of AGNs.